wp-plugins/bop-search-box-item-type-for-nav-menus/readme.txt

 2. A view of the expanded search box menu item in the admin area.

 == Upgrade Notice ==

+= v1.2.0 =
+A fair amount of change, but there shouldn't be too much difference to the user experience.
+In essence, a couple of minor fixes and a clean up.

 = v1.1.0 =
 Important update.
 All previous downloads should update to this.
 The plugins js and css were missing previously.
 No thanks go to wp-svn for causing this mistake in the first place.